McCullough Research provides research

 Upon review of the study McCullough notes, “These problems appear significant enough that the conclusions of the study are effectively speculative.
 In addition, the study is poorly documented and depends on a number of unusual assumptions.”

-January 7, 2009 McCullough Research press release outlining the review of the Nodal Cost Benefit Study.
-Press Release
+See the January 7, 2009 McCullough Research press release outlining the review of the Nodal Cost Benefit Study here.

 August 6, 2008